krzygorz/update-fmt/README.md

 - `pyalpm`
 - `python-requests`
-- `python-lxml`

-They can be installed from official repositories.
+They can be installed from the official Arch repositories.

 ## Example conky config fragment